Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 In addition, the protocol aims to introduce a novel incentive structure that promotes holding the token and providing liquidity on exchanges.

-The protocol “Pamp Network” is a price-reactive cryptocurrency.
-Price-reactivity is an important feature because it creates adequate supply to react to demand spikes as the result of large amounts of liquidity entering or exiting the system.
-This should lower volatility in the short-term, which allows for the currency to act as a store-of-value in the long term.

 ### 5. Decentralized Governance

 Governance of SparkDeFi will be delegated to SFUEL holders.
 DAO members are responsible for the direction of the protocol via systematic voting.